 Employees become eligible to participate in the Plan after completing an hour of service for the Employer.
-Participants may elect to defer a percentage of their eligible pretax compensation as allowed by the Code by means of regular payroll deductions.
+Participants may elect to defer a percentage of their eligible pretax compensation as allowed by the Internal Revenue Code (the "Code") by means of regular payroll deductions.
 Additionally, participants who have attained age 50 prior to the end of the Plan year shall be eligible to make catch-up contributions in accordance with, and subject to limitations of, Section 414(v) of the Code.

 For each Plan year, the Employer shall contribute to the Plan an amount equal to such percentage of the elective deferrals made by the participants.
-The Employer's matching contribution for 2013 under the Safe-Harbor CODA provisions was 100% of the amount of the participant's deferrals that did not exceed 3% of the participant's compensation for the year plus 50% of the amount of the participant's elective deferrals that exceeded 3% but did not exceed 5% of the participant's compensation for the year.
-The Employer's matching contribution for 2012 was equal to 50% of a participant's elective deferrals up to 6% of the participant's eligible compensation.
-Participants may direct contributions to any of the investment options selected by the Plan's administrative committee.
+The Employer's matching contribution under the Safe-Harbor CODA provisions is 100% of the amount of the participant's deferrals that do not exceed 3% of the participant's compensation for the year plus 50% of the amount of the participant's elective deferrals that exceed 3% but do not exceed 5% of the participant's compensation for the year.

 The Employer may also make a discretionary profit sharing and/or Employee Stock Ownership Plan ("ESOP") contribution to those participants employed on the last day of the Plan year who have worked 501 hours during the Plan year.
 A participant does not have to make elective deferrals in order to receive a discretionary contribution.
 The amount of the discretionary contribution is set by the Employer each year, and it is allocated based on the relationship of the participant's compensation to the total compensation for all participants.
-No discretionary contributions were made for the year ended December 31, 2013.
-At both December 31, 2013 and 2012, all ESOP shares were allocated to participant accounts and are participant directed.
+No discretionary contributions were made for the year ended December 31, 2016.
+At both December 31, 2016 and 2015, all ESOP shares were allocated to participant accounts and are participant directed.